Are you a homeschool mom that’s trying to figure out how to manage homeschooling while working?

 As a working mom who happens to homeschool (or the other way around), you’ll need time for work.
 And how do you find that time when homeschooling can obviously take up a good portion of your day?

 Try a few ideas with other moms, like rotation play dates when you take turns with other moms caring for each others’ kids.
-This can work like a babysitting co-op and give you a few hours a week (or every few weeks) to get a big chunk of your work done.
+This can work as a babysitting co-op and give you a few hours a week (or every few weeks) to get a big chunk of your work done.

 If you have family and friends that can be a great help to you, this is a great opportunity for you!
 Years ago when I lived next door to my mom, she enjoyed taking her grandchildren for a few hours once in a while to spend time with me and help me out.